Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 And if Europe is ever going to be independent from the United States, well, it has to have a good relationship with Russia because Europe is surrounded by two giants, the United States on one side, the Russians on the other, and the Muslim world, which just wants to destroy it.

-So the only people to partner with are the Americans who are mainly interested in the financial interests of black rock and the military industrial complex, and the Russians, who might give you a slightly better deal, some cheap energy, and buy manufactured products from you.
+So the only people to partner with are the Americans who are mainly interested in the financial interests of BlackRock and the military-industrial complex, and the Russians who might give you a slightly better deal, some cheap energy, and buy manufactured products from you.

 Yes.

-Because your a strong Europe uh could uh pose a big problem to both of them are at the minute, aren't they really?
+Because a strong Europe could pose a big problem to people.

-But the the thing to remember is this the Russians will never have an interest in the Islamization of Europe because they have Muslims in Central Asia and in Turkey who are a very real threat to them.
+The Russians will never have an interest in the Islamization of Europe because they have Muslims in Central Asia and in Turkey who are a very real threat to them.

 Well, they've got a larger Muslim population in Russia than anywhere else in Europe.